FTDS-assignment-bay/p2-final-project-4-sekawan/README.md

 - Reporting: Create a comprehensive report using your collected findings and insights.

 Furthermore, all of our visualisations are also available on [Exploratory Data Analysis](https://public.tableau.com/app/profile/elia.oktaviani/viz/FinalProjectEDA_17121230420550/Dashboard2?publish=yes](https://public.tableau.com/app/profile/mesayu.puspita/viz/insightfinpro/Dashboard1?publish=yes))
+And our deployment can be accessed on [streamlit]((https://huggingface.co/spaces/amrihakims/CurrenSee))